When the holidays have come and gone, your business can still drive sales. Here's how to boost your post-holiday sales.

 "That requires getting ego out of the way and really putting the best interests of the company and the customer at the forefront," Chirveno said.
 "It's about what you can do better overall."

-Once you have feedback about how your business can improve, use the downtime to bolster the effectiveness of your team, whether that means providing your employees with additional training or refining processes to provide a better customer experience.
+Once you have feedback on how your business can improve, use the downtime to boost the effectiveness of your team, whether that means training your employees further or refining processes to provide a better customer experience.

-"Instead of worrying that the goose isn't laying the golden eggs, let's work on strengthening the goose for the next year," said Chirveno.
+"Instead of worrying that the goose isn't laying the golden eggs, let's work on strengthening the goose for the next year," Chirveno said.